If you are invited to a Tribunal hearing about electroconvulsive treatment (ECT), this information is for you.

 If your psychiatrist applies for permission to give you ECT, we will invite you to a hearing which will be held within 5 business days.

-If the Tribunal makes an ECT Order it must decide:
+If the Tribunal makes an ECT order it must decide:

-- how long the Order will last (up to a maximum of 6 months)
+- how long the order will last (up to a maximum of 6 months)

 - the number of treatments (up to a maximum of 12 treatments).

-- you cannot give informed consent and
+- you do not have capacity to give consent and

 - there is no less restrictive way for you to be treated.

-- you cannot give informed consent and
+- you do not have capacity to give informed consent and

 - there is no less restrictive way for you to be treated and

-- your medical treatment decision maker gives informed consent to ECT in writing.
+- you have an instructional directive giving informed consent to ECT or your medical treatment decision maker gives informed consent to ECT in writing.

 - you have given informed consent in writing or

-- you cannot give informed consent and
+- you do not have capacity to give informed consent and

 - there is no less restrictive way for you to be treated.